lakhanmandloi/lakhanmandloi.github.io/experiments/css-pre-commit-git-hook.md

 ---
-title: "Pre-commit hook for CSS"
+title: "Pre-commit hook for CSS Linting"
 description: "A git pre-commit hook for CSS Linting.
 To ensure better & consistent code goes in the repo and hence prod."
 keywords:
 status: "Completed"